cwza/markdown-resume/examples/source/cwzEnResume.md

 * ExpressJs Backend Web Development
     + Use Express and PostgreSql to implement Restful API Server
-    + Deploy App with Linux and Nginx
+    + Deploy app to Ditital Ocean with linux and Nginx

 -------